Naiwen1997/IDNE-577-Machine-Learning/Supervised Learning/Nonparametric Modeling/Lecture 1 KNN Algorithm/README.md

 Where `p` is the order parameter: `p=1` yields Manhattan distance, and `p=2` yields Euclidean distance.

 ## Application
-- Real Estate for property price prediction
+- Medical Diagnosis
-- Healthcare for Medical Diagnosis
+- Movie Recommendation Systems
-- Agriculture for Crop Yield Prediction
+- Stock Market Forecasting

 ## Dataset
 We use the [Rice (Cammeo and Osmancik)](https://archive.ics.uci.edu/dataset/545/rice+cammeo+and+osmancik) dataset, which includes a total of 3810 rice grain's images were taken for the two species, processed and feature inferences were made.
 7 morphological features were obtained for each grain of rice.